Azure/AzureDataLake/docs/PowerShell/Tutorials.md

     Copy-AzureDataLakeItem `
     -Path swebhdfs://<your ADL account name>.azuredatalake.net/adldemo/OlympicAthletes.tsv `
     -Destination ./OlympicAthletes_Copy.tsv

+Compare the sizes of the original file OlympicAthletes.tsv and the downloaded file OlympicAthletes_Copy.tsv.
+They should be the same.

 At this point you are done with your scenario and you have learned how to Upload, List, Copy, and Download files in Azure Data Lake.